asahlcurtis/tuxy/README.md

 If you want to contact me, email me at asahlcurtis@gmail.com

+The tux image was made by Larry Ewing at lewing@isc.tamu.edu with the GIMP

 you can download the dependencies with your package manager

 Fedora: